Volunteering and Fundraising

 Charity Fundraising

-College chooses four main charities annually.
-Each House nominates one charity and an overview of the nominations is presented in Prayers.
-Staff and girls then anonymously vote for the charities they would like to support during the next academic year.
-This year, we are supporting five charities due to a tie in voting between the local community charities, Cheltenham Welcomes Refugees and Cheltenham Open Door.
+College chooses two main charities annually.
+Anyone at College can nominate a charity and an overview of the shortlisted charities is presented in Prayers.
+Staff and students then anonymously vote for the charities they would like to support during the next academic year.

 While we would like to help as many organisations as possible, choosing a smaller number means the chosen charities can each benefit from a larger donation.
 It also enables us to build a relationship with the charities, giving pupils the opportunity to learn more about their work.
 Several pupils have gone on to take gap year placements with some of these organisations and with St Hilda’s East, our permanent charity.